 People travel to the Netherlands specifically to watch the flower fields.
 That’s how famous they are.
 And indeed every year between early April and mid May the Dutch flower fields become trending topic in social media timelines.
 You will see pictures of flower fields as seen from airplanes, tulips in early morning fog, videos made by drones showing the immense fields full of different colors, and much more.

 Never in the past years have I posted about the flower fields….until now!
-We are right in the middle of the tulip season so dont miss them if you are traveling to Holland.
+We are right in the middle of the tulip season (April-May) so don’t miss them if you are traveling to Holland.
 Now is the time to go and see them!

 Where to watch flower fields?